Email obfuscation: What works in 2026?

 ab@email.spencermortensen.com

 HTML entities are often decoded automatically by server-side libraries, which means that even the most basic harvesters can get your email addresses without any special effort.
-This technique is essentially worthless.
+This technique should be worthless—and, yet, it still stops most harvesters.

 1.3 HTML Comments